Skip to content

 git-acm

-• description: generates a commit message using the selected api provider based on the changes in your code.
+• description: generates a commit message using the selected model based on the changes in your code.

 • parameters: none.